getify/TNG-Hooks/README.md

 Articulated Functions have the same signature as the functions they wrap, including any arguments, return value, and the ability to be invoked with a `this` context if desired.

+#### Resetting Hooks-Context

-They also have a method defined on them called `reset()`.
-The `reset()` method resets the internal TNG hooks-context of an Articulated Function, including any state slots and effects.
-Also, if an Articulated Function has any pending [cleanup functions](#effect-cleanups), `reset()` will trigger them.
+Articulated Functions also have a method defined on them called `reset()`.
+The `reset()` method resets the internal TNG hooks-context of an Articulated Function, including any state slots, effects, etc.

+For example:

 ```js
 function hit() {